runshiftrunshift

 The problem with autonomous agents

 AI agents can send emails, publish content, move money, and modify production systems.
-Most agent frameworks give you no approval layer.
+Most agent frameworks give you no human-in-the-loop AI approval layer.
 If an agent decides to act, it acts.

 AMP exists so every consequential action passes through an operator gate before it executes.
 One signal.
 One decision.
 Full audit trail.